How Many Puppies Can a Chihuahua Have in a Litter

 Because Chihuahua pregnancies are so difficult, you should ask the breeder how many litters the dog has already delivered and when they had their most recent litter of puppies.
 Chihuahuas are notoriously difficult to whelp.
 If the breeder encourages the Chihuahua to have as many puppies as possible, this might be a red flag that something is going to be wrong.

-Do not give your money to dog breeders that are simply in it for the money since this encourages unethical and brutal breeding techniques that place the breeder’s profits above the well-being of the dogs.
+Do not give your money to dog breeders who are simply in it for the money since this encourages unethical and brutal breeding techniques that place the breeder’s profits above the well-being of the dogs.

 Family Dog Expert Author